webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### Components library as container

 Many applications share a common components library which could be built as a container with each component exposed.
 Each application consumes components from the components library container.
 Changes to the components library can be separately deployed without the need to re-deploy all applications.
-The application automatically use the up-to-date version of the components library.
+The application automatically uses the up-to-date version of the components library.